kksgandhi/other-peoples-money/notes.md

 Research Notes
 --------------

-Research Question: How does "explicit text" affect the reflective play experience — where "explicit text" is text that touches on (or even directly spells out) the reflective goals of the game.
-Does text serve as an anchor aiding in reflection, or does it irritate or distract players from reflection they would have done otherwise?
+Research Question: How do "bridging moments" affect the reflective play experience — where "bridging moments" are moments that touch on (or even directly spell out) the reflective goals of the game.
+Do these moments serve as an anchor aiding in reflection, or do they irritate or distract players from reflection they would have done otherwise?
 This question is too broad to answer in one study, but this study will provide evidence in a specific context.

-(Other words?
-Bridging Moments?
-Didactic messaging?
-Explicit messaging?
-Clear-Cut Communication?)

 Ideal transformations (reflective goals):